AdeolaFaraday/BetWise/README.md

 For minor contributions, pull request will be reviewed and merge if appropriate.

-For major contributions/suggestions of new features, kindly send details of improvement to adexconly@gmail.com, and will get back to you as soon as possible.
+For major contributions/suggestions of new features, kindly send details of improvement to adexconly@gmail.com, and will get back to you as soon as possible for further processing.

 # Installation